SFPM/iQMetrix-CT/README.md

 ### Prerequisites
 version 1.0 : you will need to download the Matlab 2020a runtime

-version 1.1 (last stable release) : you will need to download the Matlab 2022a runtime
+version 1.1 - last stable [release](https://github.com/SFPM/iQMetrix-CT/releases/tag/v1.1) : you will need to download the Matlab 2022a runtime

 Matlab runtimes are available here: https://fr.mathworks.com/products/compiler/matlab-runtime.html